Import applications, processes, layouts, configurations, web services, and language constants

 Search facets,

-Here you will be informed about the progress of the import.
+Here you will find information about the progress of the import.
 You can also access this dialog when exporting applications, processes, layouts, etc.